alessandro308/apagiaro.it/_posts/2018-04-05-ChordSimulatorJS.md

 ## The project

 This project borns with the aim to analyze the Chord overlay network topology and routing.
 We can generate, each time, a Chord graph and performs, from each node, a key lookup.
-The data generated are store in a variable that, after some processing, generates the graphs.
+The data generated are stored in a variable that, after some processing, is used to generate the graphs.

 The collected statistical data are:
  - Number of noded that a query have to traverse to return the owner of a key